Take Back Your Machine

 After Installation

 Log in.
 Open the Software Manager.
-Install what you need.
-Your machine is now truly yours—filled with tools you own, not rent.
+Install the applications you need.
+Set up Firefox sync, connect your email, and arrange your workspace.
+The computer now runs tools you own, not tools you rent.

 Where to Go Next